top of page

 The Proavitoi have a living tradition.
 Ceran can understand tradition only as data.

-Here are two ways of looking at this.
+Here are two ways of looking at this figural crux.
 The first draws on the distinction between emic and etic understandings of religious culture.
 One may understand a culture emically, by entering into its local meanings, beliefs, and practices, or etically, by treating it from the outside and comparing it across cultures.
 One can imagine oneself as Proavitoi.
 Ceran appears to have approached the Proavitoi in a blunderingly etic fashion.

 But that reading does not quite work within the story’s own logic.
 It uses the inside/outside to draw a secularizing circle around too much.
 Both the emic and etic stances are within immanent frames.
-If one were really inside the Provatoi cultus, one would be immortal because the Proavitoi in fact do possess eternal life, and they possess a tradition transmissible only to those who enter the lineage, keep its times, and can laugh at the joke because they are inside it.
+If one were really inside the Provatoi cultus, one would be immortal because the Proavitoi in fact do possess eternal life, and they possess a tradition transmissible only to those who keep the lineage, keep its times, and can laugh at the joke because they are inside it.

-Ceran stands outside both the little-t traditions and the big-T Tradition of the Provatoi: outside its ritual expressions, and outside the core transcendental truth those expressions mediate.
+Ceran thus stands outside both the little-t traditions and the big-T Tradition of the Provatoi: outside its ritual expressions, and outside the core transcendental truth those expressions mediate.
 He violates the first set of traditions by every procedural means available to him, and he stands outside the Tradition itself (he is not one of the "children") because he is hostile to Mystery.
 He does not accept the possibility of supernatural truth, truth that by its very nature exceeds finite intelligence.
 So why not cheat one's way through the ritualistic cruft?
 Ceran is a technocrat, convinced that at the bottom of everything there is data, not persons, so he ends up being smaller than the smallest grandmother.